VictorHugoSMota/VictorHugoSMota/README.md

 #### My main focus is Backend Development with Java and Spring Boot, where I develop robust web applications following Object-Oriented Programming principles and software engineering best practices.
 I have experience building RESTful APIs, implementing authentication and authorization with Spring Security, handling password encryption with BCrypt, managing data persistence with JPA/Hibernate, and working with relational databases like MySQL and PostgreSQL through layered architecture patterns.
 I also use Git and GitHub with Conventional Commits for version control, API testing, and database modeling.

-#### In addition, I have foundational knowledge of HTML, CSS, JavaScript, and React, which allows me to understand the complete development lifecycle and collaborate effectively on full-stack projects.
+#### In addition, I have foundational knowledge of HTML, CSS, e JavaScript, which allows me to understand the complete development lifecycle and collaborate effectively on full-stack projects.
 Currently, I am expanding my skills in Docker, software architecture, design patterns, and scalable application development, while continuously improving my English and preparing for a solid career as a software engineer.

 ##